The Bad Part

 When network operators get their profits squeezed, they will reach for any opportunity to increase revenue.
 The most straightforward way to do that is to raise prices, which are already high in the US.
 There are worse ways to increase revenue.

 A likely outcome of 5G providing more bits is that more passive media consumption will happen on mobile networks.
 "Passive media" is anything that isn't an app, like books, music, and video.
 Video dominates the share of bits that are sent over the internet backbone, and faster networks will encourage more video to be consumed.
 Apps, games, e-commerce etc. are each a tiny amount of traffic, by comparison.

 Network operators will have a difficult time charging their customers for passive media because the typical customer has no idea that watching a video uses more network capacity than everything else they did that week.
 Overages and throttling all network traffic for a customer makes for angry customers.

 This leaves the media providers, like Netflix, which, by itself, accounts for a large fraction of internet traffic as possible sources of additional revenue.
 Leaning on services like Netflix, Amazon Video, Disney, HBO, etc. to pay for better performance for their streams will be tempting.
 It amounts to an indirect price increase to end-customers.

-This is one reason why part of the 5G hype is that 5G is a national strategic priority, and that China, the bogeyman of the day, will overtake the US if the US does not embark on a crash program of 5G upgrades, with government money and giveaways like free access to municipal resources like utility poles and curbside locations for network equipment.
+Financial pressure on US network operators is one reason why part of the 5G hype is that 5G is a national strategic priority.
+They spread anxiety that China, the bogeyman of the day, will overtake the US if the US does not embark on a crash program of 5G upgrades, with government money and giveaways like free access to municipal resources like utility poles and curbside locations for network equipment.

 In fact, China's own network operators are cautious.
 Yang Jie, chairman of China Mobile stated, in 2019: